 Compensation Committee.
 The compensation committee of our board of directors reviews and recommends to our board of directors the compensation and benefits for all of our executive officers, administers our stock plans, and establishes and reviews general policies relating to compensation and benefits for our employees.
 The compensation committee is currently comprised of Edward G. Murphy, M.D., Richard W. Roedel and Paul E. Torgersen, Ph.D.
 Edward G. Murphy, M.D. is chairman of our compensation committee.
-We believe that the composition and functioning of our compensation committee complies with all applicable requirements of the Sarbanes-Oxley Act of 2002, The Nasdaq National Market, and SEC rules and regulations.
+By no later than the first anniversary of the completion of this offering, we intend to change the composition of our compensation committee to comply with the corporate governance standards of Nasdaq requiring each member of that committee to be an independent director.
+Subject to this change in the composition of our compensation committee complies with all applicable requirements of the Sarbanes-Oxley Act of 2002, The Nasdaq National Market, and SEC rules and regulations.